corgibytes/freshli-lib/CONTRIBUTING.md

 Feel free to submit issues/PRs that aren't code related.
 Confused by the documentation or the lack thereof?
 Questions about using Freshli?
 Something else?
 Let us know.

+## Contributor License Agreement

+Like many open-source projects, we ask that you agree to our [Contributor License Agreement](https://github.com/corgibytes/freshli-cla/blob/main/CLA/CLA-v1.0.md) before we can accept your contribution.
+You can sign the CLA by posting a comment in your PR.
+The CLA bot will tell you what to comment with.

 ## Fixing an Issue and Submitting a PR

 When fixing an issue, assign yourself to the issue to indicate that you're the person currently working on it.